-Note: Most plans exclude coverage of enclosure beds (e.g., Posey Bed Enclosure Safety System; Vail Enclosure Bed) as they are considered non-covered safety items.
+Note: Most plans exclude coverage of enclosure beds (e.g., Posey Bed Enclosure Safety System; Vail Enclosure Bed) or a frame/canopy for use with a hospital bed and limb restraints as they are considered non-covered safety items.
 Aetna's plans cover medically necessary services and supplies for the "diagnosis, care or treatment" of disease or injury.
 Although restraints, helmets, safety straps, etc., may prevent injury, they are not considered care or treatment of disease or injury.
 In addition, such safety items are specifically excluded from coverage.
 Most medical plans specifically exclude charges for care furnished to provide a safe surrounding, including the charges for providing a surrounding free from exposure that can worsen the disease or injury.
 Please check benefit plan descriptions.

 The following bed accessories are considered medically necessary DME according to the criteria set forth below: